 This change isn’t functionally important, but it fixes something that has been irritating.
 You’ve had to declare an intermediate signal to assign to a long port, only to leave half of the bits unused.
 Now we can assign the shorter signal directly to the port, and leave the unused bits disconnected.
 Overall, it’s a change that makes VHDL feel a bit more flexible.

-Access and protected types as subprogram parameters
+Access, file, and protected types are now allowed as subprogram parameters in protected types

 Extensions to the file type